spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 </PointsOfInterest>

-View the newly created user data file to ensure the token is set correctly.
+Review the newly created user data file to ensure the token is set correctly.
 <br />

 ```bash